Tesla hits record profit despite parts shortage, ship delays

 While sales grew in the third quarter, the average sales price fell 6% because Tesla is selling more less-expensive Models 3 and Y and fewer pricier Models S and X.

+Tesla hasn’t always cooperated with the safety agency, though.
+In January, Tesla resisted a request from NHTSA to recall about 135,000 vehicles because their touch screens could go dark.
+The agency said the screens were a safety defect because backup cameras and windshield defroster controls could be disabled.

+A month later, after NHTSA started the process toward holding a public hearing and taking Tesla to court, the company agreed to the recall.

-The company said construction of its new factory near Austin is progressing as planned and it’s preparing equipment and “fabricating our first pre-production vehicles.”
+In its shareholder statement, Tesla also said that construction of its new factory near Austin is progressing as planned and it’s preparing equipment and “fabricating our first pre-production vehicles.”

 The factory, which is centrally located versus Tesla’s other assembly plant in Fremont, California, will send Model Y small SUVs and new Cybertruck pickups to East Coast population centers.

-Note: This story has been corrected to show that Tesla made a $331 million net profit in the third quarter of 2021, not $300 million.